bl-sdk/bl-sdk.github.io/oak2-mod-db/index.md

    ![Steam browse local files option](/assets/images/oak2-installation/steam-local.png) {:style="max-width: 75%"}

-3. Open up the zip you downloaded, and extract it's contents directly into the game folder, such that they merge.
+4. Open up the zip you downloaded, and extract it's contents directly into the game folder, such that they merge.

    ![Extracting the zip into the game folder](/assets/images/oak2-installation/extract-files.png)

    If you're asked to overwrite existing files, accept.

-4. \[PROTON ONLY\] When playing on Linux via Proton, you need to add the following launch arg:
+5. \[PROTON ONLY\] When playing on Linux via Proton, you need to add the following launch args:
    ```
-   WINEDLLOVERRIDES="dsound=n,b" %command%
+   WINEDLLOVERRIDES="dsound=n,b" %command% -pf_tricks=vcrun2022
    ```

    [See the faq for more]({{ "/oak2-mod-db/faq/#can-i-use-this-on-steam-decklinuxmac" | relative_url }}).

-5. The SDK should be installed now.
+6. The SDK should be installed now.
 To verify, hit tilde (`` `/~ ``) twice to open console, and you should see a message saying the console mod menu has been loaded.
 Type `mods` and press enter to start configuring your mods.

    ![The console-based mods menu](/assets/images/oak2-installation/console-mod-menu.png)

-6. To install SDK mods, navigate back to the `sdk_mods` folder you extracted during step 3.
+7. To install SDK mods, navigate back to the `sdk_mods` folder you extracted during step 3.
 SDK mods come in two forms:
    - `.sdkmod` files can be dropped directly into this folder.